eclipse-hono/hono/site/content/component/device-registry.md

 The Device Registry component exposes an AMQP 1.0 based service endpoint implementing Eclipse Hono&trade;'s [Device Registration]({{< relref "api/Device-Registration-API.md" >}}) API.
 In addition, it can also be configured to expose RESTful resources representing the operations of the Device Registration API which can be accessed via HTTP.
 The Device Registration API is used by other services to assert a device's registration status, e.g. if it is enabled and if it is registered with a particular tenant.

+Furthermore, the Device Registry component exposes an AMQP 1.0 based service endpoint implementing Eclipse Hono&trade;'s [Credentials]({{< relref "api/Credentials-API.md" >}}) API.
+The Credentials API is used by protocol adapters to authenticate a device before the adapter processes any transfered data.

+There is no particular technical reason to implement these two API's in one component, so for production scenarios there might be two different components each implementing one of the API's.

 <!--more-->

 ## Configuration